-If you had a fast appeal at Level 1, you will also have a fast appeal at Level 2

-- For the fast appeal the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal. - However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+If you had a fast appeal at Level 1, you will also have a fast appeal at Level 2 review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 The independent review organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.